npruehs/bychance/README.md

 levelGenerator.Configuration.Logger = new UnityLevelGenerationLogger();
 ```

 The framework uses NLog for writing verbose log output to a file next to the binary of your game called ByChance.log.
-You can change the logging behaviour in the configuration file NLog.config.
+You can change the logging behavior in the configuration file NLog.config.

 ## Best Practice